asdfractal/yggdrasil-labs/README.md

 * Grey - #3D3D3D - A lighter shade of the dark grey
 * Dark Grey - #1F1F1F - A dark grey not far off black

-I am also using the following colour for message alerts
+I am also using the following colours for message alerts
 * Warning colour - #FC440F
 * Error colour - #FF0033
 * Success colour - #00FF00